LoBoost: Fast Model-Native Local Conformal Prediction for Gradient-Boosted Trees: Experiments

+We standardize covariates using the proper training split, set $\delta=0.20$, and sample $|\mathcal V|=1000$ random unit directions per split, using the same directions for \ourmethod{} and ICP.
+WSC is a descriptive test-set diagnostic over sufficiently large geometric slices, not a conditional-coverage guarantee.

-\paragraph{Native methods.} \ourmethod and Inductive conformal prediction (ICP) \citep{vovk2005algorithmic,Lei2018}.
+\paragraph{Shared-predictor conformal methods.} \ourmethod and Inductive conformal prediction (ICP) \citep{vovk2005algorithmic,Lei2018}.
 ICP is the standard split/inductive conformal interval with absolute-residual scores and a single global calibration quantile.
 ICP is the most direct computational reference for \ourmethod: both methods calibrate \emph{post-hoc} on a fixed training/calibration split, require no retraining of the base regressor, and use the same fitted gradient-boosting model for point predictions.
-Thus, differences between ICP and \ourmethod{} highlights reflect the benefit of local (partition-based) calibration.
+Thus, differences between ICP and \ourmethod{} isolate the effect of local (partition-based) calibration.

-\paragraph{Model-based methods.} We also consider methods that obtain adaptivity by fitting additional nuisance components or by refitting the base learner on smaller effective training splits. \emph{Weighted ICP (WICP)} \citep{Lei2018} uses weighted nonconformity scores to adapt interval widths under heteroscedasticity, requiring an auxiliary model (e.g., a scale/MAD estimator) trained on held-out data. \emph{Mondrian ICP (MICP)} \citep{bostrom2020mondrian} performs conformal calibration within difficulty-based bins, where the difficulty score is estimated from data and calibration is carried out separately per bin. \emph{LoCART} \citep{cabezas2025regression} is a partition-based conformal method that learns tree-induced local groups (via an auxiliary tree/partitioning step) to target local validity.
-Finally, \emph{NGBoost (NGB)} \citep{duan2020ngboost} is a non-conformal probabilistic boosting approach that constructs prediction intervals from an estimated conditional distribution; unlike conformal methods, it does not guarantee finite-sample coverage.
-Implementation details and hyperparameter choices for all benchmarks are provided in the Supplementary Material~\ref{appendix:benchmark}.

-In all experiments, we split the dataset into training, calibration, and test sets with proportions of 0.4, 0.4, and 0.2, respectively.
-For native methods, we incorporated 30\% of the calibration set into the training set.

-We evaluate prediction regions using: \textbf{marginal coverage} (how often the interval contains the true test response), \textbf{SMIS} (an interval scoring rule that rewards shorter intervals but penalizes misses outside the bounds, capturing both sharpness and reliability), \textbf{test MSE} (point-prediction accuracy of the underlying regressor), and \textbf{calibration time} (wall-clock cost of the post-hoc conformal calibration step).
-Full metric details are provided in the Supplementary Material (Appendix~\ref{appendix:eval}).